menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 .. note::
   For information on adding a DHCP server on a Men&Mice Appliance, refer to :ref:`appliance-management`.

-1. From the menu bar, select :guilabel:`File --> New --> DHCP Server`.
+1. Navigate to :menuselection:`Admin --> Server Management` and select :guilabel:`Add DHCP server`.
 The *Add DHCP Server* dialog box is shown.

 .. image:: ../../images/add-dhcp-server.png
   :width: 50%